Working from home is a true test for your self discipline. Working from home with kids can be a test of your sanity.

 Create a schedule that works for you and for your children.
 But keep it flexible.
 You will be more productive If you have routines that you can rely on.
+Create a morning or evening checklist.
 Having some structure in the day will also make kids feel more comfortable as they know what to expect.
 It works well in school and it can at home as well.

 What’s really effective for most remote workers is setting strict working hours to avoid the never-ending work day.
 Of course, having kids at home is a different situation but you should still set limits for yourself and take breaks.

 This is roughly the schedule that I try to base my days on.
 It works well for me and my partner.